Puyo Puyo Tetris is a lot more expensive on Nintendo Switch than PS4

 On PS4 the game will cost €29.99 & / £24.99 whereas on Switch it'll be €39.99 / £34.99 at retail and digital.

-With a slim launch lineup, gamers will be looking for titles beyond The Legend of Zelda: Breath of the Wild to buff up their early Switch library, with Puyo Puyo Tetris looking like one of the more exciting propositions, but its extra cost on the new home console/handheld hybrid is confusing.
+With a slim launch line-up, gamers will be looking for titles beyond The Legend of Zelda: Breath of the Wild to buff up their early Switch library, with Puyo Puyo Tetris looking like one of the more exciting propositions, but its extra cost on the new home console/handheld hybrid is confusing.

 Puyo Puyo Tetris is set to launch in Spring 2017 on PS4 and Nintendo Switch.
-TrustedReviews has contacted Koch Media for comment on the pricing.

 What do you think about the price?
 Let us know in the comments.